shawwn/old-lumen-notes/README.md

 ./test.l
 ```

-easier to understand by splitting output into categories:
+easier to understand by splitting into categories:

 ```
 bin/lumen